How to Apply

 Fields marked with a red asterisk (*) on the application are required fields.

 The following items are required:

-- $75 non-refundable application fee (current students can obtain an application fee waiver by emailing email@example.com to request a fee waiver number).
+- $75 non-refundable application fee (current UConn students may obtain an application fee waiver).

 - Brief personal statement of up to 500 words regarding interest in the certificate

 - Copy of transcript(s) for all undergraduate and graduate coursework

 - One letter of support from an individual who can address the candidate’s potential for success in the certificate (or from the major advisor, if a current student).

 - The GRE and Resident Affidavit are not required

 If you have any questions on how to use the online application system, please email The Graduate School at firstname.lastname@example.org.

 International Students: Pursuant to U.S. immigration regulations, the University of Connecticut may not sponsor F-1 and J-1 visas for the purpose of coming to the U.S. for enrollment in this part-time online program.
 International students may enroll in this program if they are currently in the U.S. in another visa status that permits foreign nationals to engage in school enrollment while meeting their primary visa objective, or if they complete the program from their home country.